jennaramdenee/CV/README.md

 Technology consultant turned wannabe developer.

-For a very long time now, every time I have seen a beautiful web page, a really impressive gadget or someone pondering over some code in a hipster coffee shop, I think "That's awesome, I would love to be able to build that!".
+For a very long time now, every time I have seen a beautiful web page, a really impressive gadget or someone pondering over some code in a hipster coffee shop, I think "That's awesome, I would love to be able to do that!".

 While I've always worked in the realm of technology, I've never really felt like I've been a part of it.
 Fed up of looking from the outside in, I am making bold steps to get involved, get my hands dirty and create something beautiful.